giladmp/ajax-proj/README.md

 #AJAX excersice

-trying AJAX for the first time!
+trying AJAX for the first time!!